MontelioneLab/AISAR/README.md

 ## 3. Scoring

 ### Input files:
+   - ESmodels: all ".pdb" files
-   - NMRdata (input to run RPF)
+   - NMRdata: input to run RPF
-   - RCI1.csv (from RCI webserver, the sequence was edited to match with merged sequence from ESmodels)
+   - RCI1.csv: from RCI webserver, the sequence was edited to match with merged sequence from ESmodels

 ### Scripts:
  - runSCC.py: calulate SCC scores for all models, and write to file scc.sc